insideout-andrew/godot-audio-manager/README.md

 ## Usage

 1. Copy `./addons/audio-manager/*` to your project
-2. Instance a child scene of the AudioManager node
+2. Instance a child scene or singleton of the AudioManager node
 3. Add your music and sound effects
 4. Play the music and sounds with code